How to Increase Your Emotional Energy and Get out of Survival Mode

 This is why starting small is not a consolation prize.
 It is the only entry point that does not require resources you do not yet have.
 One regulation practice.
 One environmental change.
 One small daily commitment to yourself, kept consistently enough to begin rebuilding the internal evidence base.
 These are not preliminary steps before the real work begins — they are the real work, at the scale that survival mode can actually tolerate.

-The question is not whether change is possible.
-It is where your loop is tightest, and where the first release is most available to you.
+Don't try to start where your loop is tightest.
+Start with the low-hanging fruits, where the first release is most available to you.

 If you are not sure, the patterns quiz is a good place to begin.
 Protective patterns — the strategies we develop to manage life when resources feel scarce — are often the most direct expression of where energy is being consumed.
 Identifying yours takes less than ten minutes, and it gives you a concrete starting point rather than a general intention.